-- Walls are face brickwork with patterned or polychrome details and stepped parapets intuenced by Art Deco architecture. - Altered buildings have painted rendered walls, terracotta tiled roofs and double hung painted timber sash windows. - Typical cast iron palisade fences set on sandstone or rendered brick bases.
+- Walls are face brickwork with patterned or polychrome details and stepped parapets init enced by Art Deco architecture. - Altered buildings have painted rendered walls, terracotta tiled roofs and double hung painted timber sash windows. - Typical cast iron palisade fences set on sandstone or rendered brick bases.
 Some houses, depending on their style, have timber picket or brick fences.
 Residential flat buildings in the Grafton Precinct are generally built to the street alignment or are set behind sandstone walls which retain narrow garden beds.

-- The retail centre along Edgecliff Road, including corner shops from the Victorian period and commercial buildings from the Inter-War period. - The significant public buildings including the Holy Cross Catholic Church, Reddam House School, formerly Holy Cross College, and the synagogue and Jewish community centres in Saber Street.
+- ▶ The retail centre along Edgecliff Road, including corner shops from the Victorian period and commercial buildings from the Inter-War period. - To ensure new development, including infill, complements the predominantly late Victorian Edwardian and Inter-War character of the precinct.
+To ensure original palisade front fences on sandstone bases are preserved > The significant public buildings including the Holy Cross Catholic Church, Reddam House School, formerly Holy Cross College, and the synagogue and Jewish community centres in Saber Street.